- 9th Grade Team

 In an increasingly culturally diverse world, The Gilbert School recognizes the need for all educational stakeholders to offer a variety of learning experiences and opportunity designed to ensure successful learning for all students.

-In particular, ESL Students' needs are addressed according to CT State Department of Education Guidelines for English Language Learners.
+In particular, ESL Students' needs are addressed according to the Connecticut State Department of Education Guidelines for English Language Learners.

 Students at Levels One, Two or Three are offered mandatory support.